YunzhiZhang/vegMonitor/README.md

 # vegMonitor

-## Investigating losses in vegetation cover using remote sensing data and the random forests algorithm
+## Investigating losses in vegetation cover using remote sensing data and the Random Forests algorithm

 This is a project which summarizes remote sensing data processing techniques in order to extract key vegetation data and indications about vegetation changes.